tarantool/doc/doc/reference/reference_rock/vshard/vshard_admin.rst

 Weights can be used, for example, to define the physical distance between the ``router`` and each replica in each replica set.
-In such a case read requests are sent to the nearest replica.
+In such a case read requests are sent to the nearest replica (with lowest weight).

 Setting weights can also help to define the most powerful replicas: the ones that can process the largest number of requests per second.